OmarVector/Unity-MobileShooterGame-Sample/README.md

 	- 1st list for terrains explosion "larger scale"
 	- 2nd list for air unit explosion .
 3.ParticlesCallback :
-	- its a simple script that should be attached to any particles that has to be returned back to pool once its finished playing.
+	- its a simple script that should be attached to any particles that has to be returned back to explosions pool once its finished playing.

 ###### How to try the game :

-- you can download directly the APK https://drive.google.com/file/d/1PxKn2oINoLdL4IG3TOqhWVfLVwvwyxWk/view?usp=sharing .
+- You can download directly the APK https://drive.google.com/file/d/1PxKn2oINoLdL4IG3TOqhWVfLVwvwyxWk/view?usp=sharing .

 OR

-1. make a clone to the project and try it inside editor.
+1. Make a clone to the project and try it inside editor.
-2. once its downloaded, switch the project platform to android for correct resolution , since the game designed for portrait mode.
+2. Once its downloaded, switch the project platform to android for correct resolution , since the game designed for portrait mode.
-3. wait until everything is loaded and press play.
+3. Wait until everything is loaded and press play.

 This a gif animation of how it looks like https://gfycat.com/UnhealthyBabyishAlabamamapturtle

 ###### Game Rules :
 1. Shoot all enemies and safe the earth .
-2. Collected the drops
+2. Collect the drops
 	- yellow drops : Coins
 	- Red drops : HealthKit "currently no limit for player health"
 	- Blue drops : Shield " by default players has 100 avaible shield to test "